IgorFranovic/LegalAdvisor/README.md

 Verifying Postgres Data:

 The Postgres container data is stored in a named volume called pgdata, so your data persists even if the container restarts.
 You can connect to the database (for example, via psql or a GUI tool) using: Host: localhost Port: 5433
----

 ## Example Output

+Once you start the app with ```docker-compose up --build``` an instance of FastAPI will run on localhost:8000.
+You can target the ```/chat``` endpoint with Postman (or similar tools).
+Pass a json in a post request body containing a string "prompt".

 ```
+Response to:
+{
-Response to: Hello, how are you?
+    "prompt": "Hello from Postman, how are you?"
+}
-> I'm doing well, thank you!
-How can I assist you with your legal questions today?
+> "Hello!
+I'm here to help.
+How can I assist you today?"
 ```
 A new row will appear in the "conversations" table.